 Contract issuers are not allowed to terminate any of the above synthetic GICs and settle at an amount different from contract value unless there is a breach of the contract which is not corrected within the applicable cure period.
 Actions that will result in a breach (after any relevant cure period) include, but are not limited to: material misrepresentation; failure to pay synthetic GIC fees or any other payment due under the contract; and failure to adhere to investment guidelines.

 (6) MASTER TRUST:

-The Plan had a 92% interest in the Master Trust at December 31, 2016 and an 83% interest in the H.J.
-Heinz Company Master Trust at December 31, 2015.
+The Plan had a 92% interest in the Master Trust at December 31, 2017 and 2016, respectively.